Coprophagia: Coprophagia by humans

+In humans, coprophagia has been described since the late 19th century in individuals with mental illnesses and in some sexual acts, such as the practices of anilingus and felching where sex partners insert their tongue into each other's anus and ingest biologically significant amounts of feces.
+Coprophagia is also done sexually, by coprophiles.

 In cuisine

-The feces of the rock ptarmigan is used in Urumiit, which is a delicacy in some Inuit cuisine.
-Several beverages are made using the feces of animals, including but not limited to Kopi luwak, panda tea, insect tea, and Black Ivory Coffee.
+Several beverages are made using the feces of animals, including but not limited to Kopi luwak, insect tea, and Black Ivory Coffee.
 Casu martzu is a cheese that uses the digestive processes of live maggots to help ferment and break down the cheese's fats.